yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 ## One-step primer and probe design without consideration of off-target sites

 Properly designed primers contribute to the specificity, efficiency, and accuracy of techniques like PCR and DNA sequencing, ultimately influencing the reliability and validity of biological research outcomes. *Variable VirusAMPlicons* (*varVAMP*) is a tool to design primers for highly diverse viruses.
-The input is an alignment of your viral (full-genome) sequences.
+The input required is an alignment of your viral (full-genome) sequences.

 > <details-title>Functionality of VarVAMP</details-title>
 >
-> For a lot of virus genera it is difficult to design pan-specific primers. varVAMP solves this by introducing ambiguous characters into primers and minimizes mismatches at the 3' end.
-Primers might not work for some sequences of your input alignment but should recognize the large majority.
+> For many virus genera, it is challenging to design pan-specific primers.
+VarVAMP addresses this issue by introducing ambiguous characters into primers and minimizing mismatches at the 3' end.
+While the primers may not work for all sequences in your input alignment, they should recognize the vast majority.
 >
->   VarVAMP comes in three different flavors:
+>   VarVAMP offers three different flavors:
 >
->   1. **SINGLE:** varVAMP searches for the very best primers and reports back non-overlapping amplicons which can be used for PCR-based screening approaches.
+>   1. **SINGLE:** VarVAMP searches for the best primers and reports non-overlapping amplicons suitable for PCR-based screening approaches.
->   2. **TILED:** varVAMP uses a graph based approach to design overlapping amplicons that tile the entire viral genome.
-This designs amplicons that are suitable for Oxford Nanopore or Illumina based full-genome sequencing.
+>   2. **TILED:** Using a graph-based approach, varVAMP designs overlapping amplicons that tile the entire viral genome.
+These amplicons are ideal for Oxford Nanopore or Illumina-based full-genome sequencing.
->   3. **QPCR:** varVAMP searches for small amplicons with an optimized internal probe (TaqMan).
-It minimizes temperature differences between the primers and checks for amplicon secondary structures.
+>   3. **QPCR:** VarVAMP searches for small amplicons with an optimized internal probe (TaqMan).
+It minimizes temperature differences between the primers and checks for secondary structures in the amplicons.
 >
 {: .details}

-The tool VarVAMP offers a wide range of different outputs in the various modes.
-For example is it possible to get the location of the designed primers, the amplicon or in bed file format or in a graphical pdf format, to gain information about the region or other potential primers.
-You will find further information in the next detail box.
-The VarVAMP Analysis log file gives information about the settings and procedures of the tool and will always be distributed.
+The tool VarVAMP offers a wide range of outputs across its various modes.
+For example, it is possible to obtain the locations of the designed primers and amplicons in BED file format or as a graphical PDF.
+These outputs provide detailed information about the regions of interest and other potential primers.
+Further information can be found in the next detail box.
+The varVAMP analysis log file contains information about the tool's 'settings and procedures and is always included with the outputs.

 > <details-title>Output of VarVAMP</details-title>
 >